daniel-e/mnist_octave/README.md

     pip3 install scipy numpy matplotlib

-*Download the data*
+**Download the raw data set**

 If you cloned the GitHub repository this step is optional as the repository already contains the files.
-If you haven't cloned it you have to download the dataset from http://yann.lecun.com/exdb/mnist/.
+If you haven't cloned it you have to download the data set from http://yann.lecun.com/exdb/mnist/.

     wget http://yann.lecun.com/exdb/mnist/train-images-idx3-ubyte.gz
     wget http://yann.lecun.com/exdb/mnist/train-labels-idx1-ubyte.gz
     wget http://yann.lecun.com/exdb/mnist/t10k-images-idx3-ubyte.gz
     wget http://yann.lecun.com/exdb/mnist/t10k-labels-idx1-ubyte.gz

-*Execute mnist.py to create a matrix for Octave and MATLAB.*
+**Execute mnist.py to create a matrix for Octave and MATLAB.**

     ./mnist.py